Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Optional: Backup System
 _______________________

-Once in a while, a full backup of the simulation state should be performed, to resist to "disasters" such as fire, flood, crackers, etc.
+Once in a while, a full backup of the simulation state should be performed, to resist to "disasters" such as fire, flood, crackers, burglary, etc.

 This can be done either direcly by writing the data to a dedicated hard disk that will be then removed and stored in a secure place, or, more usually, by burning a removable media.

-Knowing that a dual layer Blu-ray Disc can store 50 GB (almost six times the capacity of a dual layer DVD) and that they are already affordable (and their discs too), most virtual worlds, once their state efficiently compressed (ex: using ``bzip2``), should be archived that way.
+Knowing that a dual layer Blu-ray Disc can store 50 GB (almost six times the capacity of a dual layer DVD) and that they are already affordable (and their discs too), most virtual worlds, once their state is efficiently compressed (ex: using ``bzip2 --best`` or `LZMA <http://en.wikipedia.org/wiki/Lempel-Ziv-Markov_chain_algorithm>`_), should be archived that way.